 No matter what efforts someone has put in to reduce symptoms, these symptoms can persist for up to three full days.
 People should get professional help as quickly as possible if they experience any symptoms.
 Therefore, the best thing someone can do to help a loved one dealing with Adderall paranoia is to ensure they are in a safe space.

 Ensuring a safe space means looking around the environment they are in.
-From there clearing out any objects that could be misused as a result of aggression and irritability.
-Keep in mind that those experiencing Adderall paranoia are not typically in a state of mind where they can be rational and objective.
-So, clearing the space can help avoid any mishaps.
-Then, reach out to your loved one’s mental health specialist, local hospital, doctor, or treatment center.
-These resources can provide guidance on the facility that offers the best approach to treatment based on the symptoms being exhibited.
+Secondly, this can include someone clearing out any misused objects that could be misused as a result of aggression and irritability.
+It helps to keep in mind those experiencing Adderall paranoia are not typically in a state of mind where they can be rational and objective.